-- Two vertical risers (e.g., supply and return inter-connected network circuits Style 7-Class X) must be installed as far from each other as practicable so that a single fire does not impact both risers. - The two vertical risers must be protected by a minimum two-hour rated enclosure or an approved two-hour rated cable or system that is not common to both vertical risers.
+- Two vertical risers (e.g., supply and return inter-connected network circuits Style 7-Class X) must be installed as far from each other as practicable so that a single fire does not impact both risers. - The two vertical risers must be protected by a minimum two-hour rated enclosure or an approved twohour rated cable or system that is not common to both vertical risers.
 (Pathway Survivability Level 2 or 3). - The horizontal interconnection between the two vertical risers at the top and bottom must be protected by a minimum two-hour rated enclosure, or an approved two-hour rated cable or system, or an approved construction material having a two-hour fire resistance rating.
-(Pathway Survivability Level 2 or 3). - All circuits (speaker/audio, SLC, network, and/or power) necessary for the operation of the notification appliances must be protected until they enter the evacuation signaling zone (usually a floor) by a minimum two-hour rated enclosure, or an approved two-hour cable or system, or an approved construction material having a two-hour fire resistance rating.
-(Pathway Survivability Level 2 or 3) - A minimum of two distinct fire alarm audible notification appliance circuits and a minimum of two distinct visible notification appliance circuits must be provided on each floor. - Circuit integrity cable, if used, must be installed in EMT, IMT, or rigid metal conduit for mechanical protection.
+(Pathway Survivability Level 2 or 3).

+- All circuits (speaker/audio, SLC, network, and/or power) necessary for the operation of the notification appliances must be protected until they enter the evacuation signaling zone (usually a floor) by a minimum two-hour rated enclosure, or an approved two-hour cable or system, or an approved construction material having a two-hour fire resistance rating.
+(Pathway Survivability Level 2 or 3) - A minimum of two distinct fire alarm audible notification appliance circuits and a minimum of two distinct visible notification appliance circuits must be provided on each floor. - Circuit integrity cable, if used, must be installed only in EMT and be supported in accordance with manufacturer's requirements and UL 2196. - Provide a minimum of two (2) Class B Signaling Line Circuits (SLC) per floor.
+The system shall be designed and installed so that a single open, wire to wire short, or any other Class B impairment on an SLC does not affect more than 2,415 m2 (26,000 ft2) of gross floor area.
+The floor SLC's shall be isolated from the SLC risers and network.